gaoce/cookiecutter-combio/README.md

 -------

 A `Makefile` file is provided for development automation.
-The targets are in two files: `config/make.help` has the basic utilities, `config/make.sync` contains targets to sync with remote server (you need to fill in the server info).
+The targets are in two files: `config/make.help` has the basic utilities, `config/make.local` is optional and contains private settings.

 When the project is created, a git repo is initialized, but not committed.

-The first step is `make stamp` to create date-stamped folders in `reports`, `results` and `log` directories.
-There will be a `current` symlink points to these folders, so your code should only consider `current`.

-`data` directory has a `raw` folder, contains data from outside the project.
-They should not be touched, ever.

-Intermediate data should be kept in `data` and not date-stamped.
-This practice
-1) saves storage space and 2) avoids unnecessary common data re-building.
-These huge data files should not be generated carelessly and by no means their sizes alone be considered the project outcome.
+4 folders `data`, `log`, `results`, `reports` are created, But they are just symbolic links to the corresponding folders in `history` with date stamp.

+There are alos `raw` and `lib` folders, contains data/code/software from external sources.
+They should be read only.

 License
 -------